LDSSA/ds-prep-course-2021/README.md

 ```bash
 sudo apt update && sudo apt upgrade && sudo apt install python3-pip python3-venv
 ```
-**Why do we install these?**
+>**Why do we install these?**
-- we'll be using `pip` which is the reference Python package manager;
+>
-- you should always use a virtual environment to install python packages.
+> We'll be using `pip` which is the reference Python package manager.
+You should always use a virtual environment to install python packages.
 We'll use `venv` to set them up.

 <br>